 Eggs have the tools and potential to become baby birds.
-Next week I’ll show you how.
+Click here to learn how the chick develops.

 (illustration from Wikimedia Commons; click on the image to see the original.
 Today’s Tenth Page is inspired by page 420 of Ornithology by Frank B. Gill.)